 Shooting exteriors at dusk is one real estate photography tip that can yield dramatic results.
 For example, check out this gorgeous shot from Willis Allen Real Estate:

-When learning how to take real estate photos, a key tip is not ending the photo at the shot.
+When learning how to take real estate photos, a key tip is to photograph a room as though you’re walking through the space.
 Photos often don’t match the human eye experience of the room, and sometimes can misrepresent beautiful features.
 Be sure to give your real estate pictures a close review and fix problem areas.

-16. Use a Wide Angle Lens, Not a Fisheye
+18. Use a Wide-Angle Lens, Not a Fisheye

 Jennifer Allwood, Owner, The Magic Brush, Inc.